 The File menu allows you to import or export circuit description files.
 See notes below on browser compatibility.

 The Reset button resets the circuit to a reasonable state.
+If the simulation is paused then hitting the Reset button twice will restart it.
 The Run/Stop button allows you to pause the simulation.
 The Simulation Speed slider allows you to adjust the speed of the simulation.
 If the simulation isn't time-dependent (that is, if there are no capacitors, inductors, or time-dependent voltage sources), then this won't have any effect.
 The Current Speed slider lets you adjust the speed of the dots, in case the currents are so weak (or strong) that the dots are moving too slowly (or too quickly).

 This video demonstrates some of the above points.